boots-edu/textbook/source/text/10-webz-advanced/events.md

 ## Summary
 Passing information between components is critical to developing web applications.
 Passing information is simple from parent to child because the parent created the child and thus has a reference to it.
-Passing information from child to parent can be accomplished in WebZ using the ***notifier*** class.
+Passing information from child to parent can be accomplished in Webz using the ***notifier*** class.
 A child calls the ```notify(...)``` method, and the parent can subscribe to that Notifier.

 # Next Step

-Next we'll learn about dialogs and popups  [WebZ Dialogs &raquo;](../10-webz-advanced/dialogs.md)
+Next we'll learn about dialogs and popups  [Webz Dialogs &raquo;](../10-webz-advanced/dialogs.md)